winnie9197/learning-projects/README.md

 An archive for past projects/tutorials.

 Contents:
--Course assignments in R
+- Course assignments in R
--An imitation coin
+- An imitation coin